alissatroiano/Dash/README.md

 - I learned about **request.args.get** by reading [this article](https://stackoverflow.com/questions/34671217/in-flask-what-is-request-args-and-how-is-it-used).

 - I referenced [these examples](https://www.programcreek.com/python/example/51530/flask.request.args) when learning about `request.args.get` and building the search function.

+- I utilized the [DiffChecker](https://www.diffchecker.com/) to find typos, bugs and differences in updated syntax.

+- I tested my JavaScript with [JSHint](https://jshint.com/).

+- I used [pep8online](http://pep8online.com/checkresult) to ensure Python code is PEP8 compliant.

+- I used the [CSS Autoprefixer](https://autoprefixer.github.io/) to parse my CSS and add vendor prefixes.

 ### Content